 The Van Waning/Van der Vliet judgment is relevant with regard to the burden of proof of the company’s inability to pay.
-In this judgment, the Supreme Court ruled that if there is a suspicion of unwillingness to pay, the director of a failing company must demonstrate that there is inability to pay at the company.
+In this judgment, the Supreme Court ruled that if there is a suspicion of unwillingness to pay, the director of a failing company must demonstrate that the company is unable to make payments.
 The burden of proof is therefore reversed.

 Right of action for creditors arises when…

-If certain creditors have been selectively paid in the period prior to the bankruptcy, unpaid creditors may have a claim against the concerned director.
+If certain creditors have been selectively paid in the period prior to the bankruptcy, unpaid creditors may have a claim against the director in question.

-This requires that the director’s actions were so negligent that he could be seriously blamed for this.
+This requires the director’s actions to have been so negligent that he could personally be seriously blamed for this.